standard-things/esm/README.md

 Note that the `module.export` call is "hoisted" to the top of the block where it appears.
-This is safe because the getter functions work equally well anywhere in the scope where the exported variable is declared, and important to ensure getters are registered as early as possible.
+This is safe because the getter functions work equally well anywhere in the scope where the exported variable is declared, and a good idea because the hoisting ensures the getters are registered as early as possible.

 What about `export default` declarations?
 It would be a mistake to defer evaluation of the `default` expression until later, so wrapping it in a getter function is not exactly what we want.

-The important point to understand here is that `module.importSync` does not assume a getter function has been registered by `module.export` for every imported symbol.
-Instead, `parentModule.importSync` only really cares about the contents of `childModule.exports`.
+The important point to understand here is that `module.watch` does not assume a getter function has been registered by `module.export` for every imported symbol.
+Instead, `parentModule.watch` only really cares about the contents of `childModule.exports`.
 While the `childModule.export` method helps keep `childModule.exports` up to date, that level of sophistication isn't strictly necessary in every situation,